 Explanation: In continuous casting process, the liquid steel is poured into a double-walled, bottomless water-cooled mould where a solid skin is formed quickly and a semi-finished skin emerges from the open mould bottom.
 The skin formed in the mould is approximately 10 to 25 mm in thickness.

 5. In continuous casting, different cooling rates provide different properties to the castings.

 Explanation: In continuous casting, depending on properties required by object, different cooling rates are provided.
-For example, intense cooling by water sprays makes the casting of fine structure and with good hardness, and if the air cooling is done then the casting of coarse structure is made with good ductility in it.
+For example, intense cooling by water sprays makes the casting of fine structure and with good hardness, and if the air cooling is done then the casting of a coarse structure is made with good ductility in it.